 Previously, participation in ARES was open to all interested Amateur Radio operators.
 The only requirements were a valid FCC license and an interest in serving.
 There were no requirements for ARES participants to be trained and no skill sets were specified.
-In contrast, many of the partner agencies that ARES serves have mandated and structured training programs where all participants receive the same training and, when activated, or assigned to serve an agency in the field would be qualified to assume any position to which they were assigned.
+In contrast, many of the partner agencies that ARES serves have mandated and structured training programs where all participants receive the same training and, when deployed, would be qualified to assume any position they were assigned to.

 Therefore, changes have been made to resolve this issue identified by our partners about the inconsistent training required of ARES participants.
-Under this policy, a national standard for qualification in ARES is instituted to address the needs of our partners.
-Training is expected to be phased in over time and will be required for all ARES participants.
+Under this policy, a national standard for qualification in ARES is instituted to address the needs of our partners Training is expected to be phased in over time and will be required for all ARES participants.
 Such training will be measurable and recognized across a broad spectrum of the country by served partners.